-As University Chaplain, Dave supports the breadth of Spirituality & Religious Life activities on campus and offers confidential pastoral/spiritual/social support for members of the campus community.
+As University Chaplain, Dave supports the breadth of Spirituality & Religious Life activities on campus and oﬀers conﬁdential pastoral/spiritual/social support for members of the campus community.
 When there is interest, they help students connect with Tacoma-area faith communities.
-They are also active in helping lead campus suicide prevention and intervention efforts, advocating for policies and practices that best support campus members of all, any, or no faith, and partnering with the Center for Intercultural and Civic Engagement to foster equitable, just, and inclusive campus life.
-As a member of the Senior Leadership Team for the Division of Student Affairs, he also works closely with the Associate Deans and Dean Baker to help shape and guide the breadth of student life at Puget Sound.
+They are also active in campus suicide prevention and intervention eﬀorts; advocating for policies and practices that best support campus members of all, any, or no faith; and working with partners across campus and beyond to foster community commitments to compassion, social justice, and equity.

-Dave is a frequent guest speaker in local faith communities, is actively involved in a variety of immigrant/refugee rights and services organizations, and works on-and off-campus to invite others to join them in challenging cultures of dominant whiteness, patriarchy, heteronormativity, and Christianism.
-They are a past president of the Association of College and University Religious Affairs, a national organization of college and university religious and spiritual life leaders committed to interfaith and multifaith literacy and respect.
-Actively working to build bridges between institutional chaplaincies and Student Affairs, Dave was also recognized by NASPA (international organization of Student Affairs Professionals in Higher Education) as their 2018 Professional of the Year for Religion and Spirituality.
+Dave is a frequent guest speaker in local faith communities, is involved in a variety of immigrant/refugee rights and services organizations, and works on- and oﬀ-campus to help challenge cultures of dominant whiteness, patriarchy, antisemitism, Islamophobia, heteronormativity, and Christianism.
+They are a past president of the Association of College and University Religious Aﬀairs (now the Association for Chaplaincy and Spiritual Life in Higher Education, ACSLHE), a national multifaith organization of college and university religious and spiritual life leaders.
+Actively working to build bridges between institutional chaplaincies and Student Aﬀairs, Dave was also recognized by NASPA (international organization of Student Aﬀairs Professionals in Higher Education) as their 2018 Professional of the Year for Religion and Spirituality.

 Education and Professional History

 - BA, Religion at the University of Puget Sound, 1996

 - Chaplain Resident, University of North Carolina Hospitals, 1999-2001

 - Associate Pastor, Bothell United Methodist Church, 2001-2006